emreokcular/emreokcular.github.io/art/books.md

 * 12 Rules for Life - Jordan Peterson
 * The Happiness Trap - Harris, Russ
 * Why We Sleep: Unlocking the Power of Sleep and Dreams - Matthew Walker
+* Hooked: How to Build Habit-Forming Products - Nir Eyal
+* The Intelligence Trap: Why Smart People Do Stupid Things and How to Make Wiser Decisions - David Robson
+* God for the 21st Century - Russel Stannard

 ### Sci-Fi: